The Carryall Tote Bag Is Not Just For Moms

 Now, years later, your mom is still rocking that multi-purpose purse, and you’re starting to understand why.
 A medium-sized shopper replete with compartments for all of the things you lug — laptop, phone charger, change of shoes, dry shampoo, hot sauce — and a construction sturdy enough to withstand being shoved under things — desks, airplane seats, cubicles, and barstools — is the holy grail of handbags, and you find yourself eyeing your mom’s carryall and wondering where you can score one for yourself.
-So if you’re looking to cop your own “mom bag” this spring — or if you’re planning on helping your mom upgrade hers in the next few months — look no further, because we’ve rounded up the ones that are totes the best.
+So if you’re looking to cop your own “mom bag” this spring — or if you’re planning on helping your mom upgrade hers in time for Mother’s Day — look no further, because we’ve rounded up the ones that are totes the best.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.